 Lex Orandi, Lex Credendi: As We Worship, So we will Live

+I am not a "traditionalist" Catholic, although I understand and respect those who are.
 I am just a Catholic Christian; a "revert", drawn back to the fullness of Christianity that is dynamic, orthodox, faithful Catholic life and practice.
 I have the utmost respect for my brethren who are Protestants in each of their various confessions and communities.
 However, I am not one, by choice.
 I do not want a Protestant looking church building or a stripped down Catholicism whose worship seems more protestant than Catholic.
 I do not want barren liturgy and symbol-less Catholicism.

 Too many "experts", those who think they "know better" have taken the richness, the depth that draws so many to the treasure that is Catholic worship and life.
 Their efforts will not endure.
 Their numbers and influence are dwindling.
 The Catholic seminaries that are full are filled with candidates who want the vibrant, symbolic, magisterium following, richly liturgical, devout fullness of Catholic faith and life.
 The ecclesial movements are flourishing, drawing men and women who also want the fullness of Catholic worship, faith and life in all of its rich beauty.
 The "new" Catholics, coming into full communion from other Christian communities, are flocking to the "dynamically orthodox" and faithful Catholic parishes.
 The symbols are coming back and new ones are emerging.